 Some of these benefits include increased visualization of the guitar neck, understanding harmony, more accurate transcription and rhythmic accuracy.
 The first step to an organized practice approach is to find a quiet peaceful place as far away from distraction as possible, this will allow you to focus on the task at hand and avoid frustration.
 A key element many guitarists forget to consider is practice should be work, not just noodling around aimlessly.
 If it hurts then it is good.
 NO PAIN, NO GAIN!

 Obviously I am talking about brain pain, not physical pain.
 The second step is to determine how much time you have to set aside and write a list of topics that need tweaking.
 The third and most important step is assigning a time limit to each varying topic.
 For example, site reading for 30 minutes and sweeping arpeggio sequences for 20 minutes.

-The great thing about assigning a time limit to each topic is practice seems fresh and manageable, and topics you don’t enjoy as much only require a minimal commitment.
-I actually use a timer that my girlfriend yanked from a large coffee chain, and that keeps me honest about dividing the subject matter!
+Did you learn a popular song and then play every solo you know, just like last time?
+Well if you are not happy with where you might be at this point, don’t fret, and just try to organize your practice a little better this week!
 I'll leave you with my practice schedule from yesterday for encouragement.
 Reading 30 mins, sequencing scales 20 minutes, sweep arpeggios 20 minutes, inverting all seventh quality chords in various string sets 20 mins, improv in A Dorian 30 mins, and learning phrases by ear 15 mins.
 That is only two hours and 15 minutes, but it was all contrasting subjects that all needed attention.